Curriculum, Enrollment, and Graduation

 Spring Semester January 1

-Reinstated students will be on academic warning or suspend reinstated when they re-enroll.
-When students achieve a cumulative GPA of 2.00 or above, the academic warning designation is removed and the student is in good standing.
-Students must have a cumulative GPA and semester GPA of 2.00 or above to graduate.
+Reinstated students will be on academic warning or suspended reinstated when they re-enroll.
+When students achieve a cumulative GPA of 2.0 or above, the academic warning designation is removed, and the student is in good standing.
+Students must have a cumulative GPA and semester GPA of 2.0 or above to graduate.

-Academic Standing at the Graduate level is separate from undergraduate academic standing.
-Please visit https://www.montana.edu/gradschool/policy/grades_academicstanding.html#prob_susp for graduate-level academic standing.
+Academic standing at the graduate level is separate from undergraduate academic standing.
+Please visit http://catalog.montana.edu/graduate/#policiestext for information on graduate-level academic standing.

 Guidelines Used by the University Scholastic Appeals Board